Goldman60/map-game/README.md

 * Only Google based authentication is available
 * The app is targeted at iOS 10.3 as that is what my test device is capable of.
 * Some of the screens have improper (or no) constraints as I need to flesh out the data to see where the interface needs more or less space in real world usage
+* Due to a time crunch created by my Networks class I'm not quite as far along as I'd like to be

 ## APIs Used